 How to set up a web page monitoring

-1. Go to the 'Monitoring' tab and select 'Monitor a page'.
+1. From Speed Analysis Lab, go to the 'Monitoring' tab and select 'Monitor a page'.

 2. Name your monitoring report (we suggest using a specific naming convention to make it easier to search for your reports).

-3. Set the context for the page you want to monitor (URL, device and location).
+3. Set the context for the page you want to monitor:

 6. Click 'Save'.